arulandu/adtl/README.md

 * Dependent sums
 * De Bruijn indices

+### Additive
+Since we have universes but they aren't cumulative, we have an issue while proving commutative additivity in which we can't cast `Nat -> Type 0` to `Nat -> Type 1`.
+Without universes, `Type 1 = Type 0 = *`, so this would work out.
+Now, most of the `.agda` proof carries over and is present in `addcomm.adtl`, but `plus_right_zero, plus_right_suc, plus_comm` depend on the above casting property, which is impossible for now. `addcomm2.adtl` contains only the parts of the proof that carry over.

 ## Implementation
 We use the `menhir` parser generator with `ocamllex` for lexing.
 We do not use de Bruijn indices, and instead generate fresh variables.

 ## Usage
 The build process runs using `dune`.
 Run `dune build` and `dune exec -- adtl`.
 For CLI usage, run `dune exec -- adtl -h` and for language usage type `Help.` in the REPL.

+## Tests
-Particularly, run `dune exec -- adtl -l ./tests/{path}.adtl` to load a file / run a single test.
+Run `dune exec -- adtl -l ./tests/{path}.adtl` to load a file / run a single test.
 To run all tests, run `./test.sh` which will generate a `./tests/{name}.out` file for each test.

+### Additive Commutativity
+Most of the `.agda` [proof](https://plti.metareflection.club/assignments.html) has been converted and typechecks in `addcom2.adtl`.
+However, notice that because of our universes, `Same : (A : Type 0) -> A -> A -> Type 1`, where `Type 1` has replaced `*`.
+Since cumulative universes haven't been implemented yet, completing the agda proof is impossible for the time being since `Type 0` doesn't up-cast to `Type 1`.
+This is a bit unfortunate, but we're forced to settle.